dappforce/dappforce-subsocial-starter/README.md

 | ------------------ | ------------- | ---------------- | ------------- |
 | `subsocial-web-ui` | `80`          | http://localhost | [Subsocial UI](https://github.com/dappforce/dappforce-subsocial-ui)

-### Offchain
+### Offchain storage

-By default it will start three containers: PostgreSQL, Elasticsearch and offchain (events handler, API) itself.
+By default it will start three containers: PostgreSQL, ElasticSearch and offchain (Substrate events handler, Subsocail API) itself.

 This one can be managed with `--no-offchain` and `--only-offchain` flags.